JacobMalin/donut-hell/README.md

 ## Progress

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; At the very beginning of the project, we were not sure what the final state would look like.
-At some point, we decided we wanted to try and represent a fourth spacial dimension and that a kd-tree could be extended to work in an arbitrary number of dimensions.
+This is beacuse we wanted to try and represent a fourth spacial dimension in a way that is logically consistent with the other dimensions, and similarly a kd-tree could be extended to work in an arbitrary number of dimensions.
 An initial sketch of the project can be seen in figure 1 below.
-(In which the figure is inacurately notated with zap and zip.)
+(In which the figure is inacurately notated with zap and zip, where correctly zig is the “left” of the w-axis and zag is the “right”.)

 <p align="center">
   <img width="550" alt="initial sketch" src="https://media.github.umn.edu/user/19575/files/c8fc3c8d-bfab-40fc-a311-0b5b3d25af66">